 Nanopores are tiny holes that the DNA can be passed through.
 By passing sections of DNA through these holes, the researchers were able to read the sequence of the molecules that make up the DNA section based on the unique electrical signal that occurs when each molecule goes through the hole.

-The researchers then studied the degree of methylation of DNA sections from cancer DNA and non-cancer DNA.
+The researchers then studied the degree of presence of the molecule methyl in DNA sections from cancer DNA and non-cancer DNA.
 The CRISPR/nanopore method allowed the researchers to accurately characterize and study the frequency of genetic differences between the cancerous and non-cancerous DNA sections.
 A decrease in DNA methylation has been found to be associated with tumor spread.
 The researchers discovered similar decreased DNA methylation in the KRT19 gene found in the cancer DNA.

 Using the CRISPR/nanopore method, the researchers studied tissue samples from normal human breast tissue and a breast cancer cell line derived from a tumor.
 This allowed the researchers to achieve a reading of the BRCA1 gene that spanned an area of 80,000 single molecules that collectively make up DNA.
 In the breast cancer cell line that was studied, the researchers were able to create a reading that had an average of 400 ‘reads’ per single molecule.
 A depth that is hundreds of times more accurate than previous methods being used.

 In prior methods, scientist had to create several copies of the desired DNA sample.
 This DNA sample needed to be randomly broken into segments that were then put through a machine that read the chemical signals of the DNA.
 Thanks to the new CRISPR/nanopore method, desired genes can be selected much faster and studied more accurately.
-However, this new method does have its limitations.
-Records of the preexisting changes of the genes are lost, there is a high input requirement, the protocol is long, and the number of complete DNA reads obtained is low.
+This technique also allows us to catch large blocks of DNA that go missing when we use previously established methods.